davidlacedonia/javascript/types_and_grammar/coercion/README.md

 Parsing a numeric value out of a string is _tolerant_ of non-numeric characters, it just stops parsing left-to-right when encountered.
 Whereas coercion is not tolerant and fails, resulting in the `NaN` value.

-When parsing (`parseInt`), if you pass a non-string, the value you pass will automatically be coerced to a `string` first.
+When parsing `parseInt`, if you pass a non-string, the value you pass will automatically be coerced to a `string` first.

 ### Boolean

-`Boolean(..)` is a en explict way of forcing the 'ToBoolean' coercion.
+`Boolean(..)` is an explict way of forcing the 'ToBoolean' coercion.
 Just like the `+` unary coerces a value to a number, the unary `!` negate operator explictly coerces a value to a `boolean`.
 The most common way is to use double-negate operator `!!`, to flip the parity back to the original.

 Any of these `ToBoolean` coercions would happen implictly without the `Boolean(..)` or `!!`, if used in a boolean context such as an `if (..)`.